PATENT COSTS AND THE TAX CODE

 IRS Regulations.
 Attorneys' fees expended

-in making and perfecting a patent application are deductible "research
+in making and perfecting a patent application may be deductible as "research

 Home | How